I love Sundays.

 You may have noticed that lavender is in a lot of hair growth products.
 It’s also touted as a good remedy for alopecia (hair loss connected to autoimmunity).

-A study by a group of dermatologists in Scotland showed that 44 percent of alopecia patients who were tested, experienced new hair growth when they massaged their scalp daily with lavender and other essential oils for seven months.
-Seven months can seem like a long time, but if you just get used to putting a few drops lavender essential oil in your shampoo bottle whenever you buy a new one, it will soon become an easy routine.
+A study by a group of dermatologists in Scotland showed that 44 percent of alopecia patients who were tested experienced new hair growth when they massaged their scalp daily with lavender and other essential oils for seven months.
+Seven months can seem like a long time, but if you just get used to putting a few drops of lavender essential oil in your shampoo bottle whenever you buy a new one, it will soon become an easy routine.

 If you are not into homemade treatments, but still want to treat yourself, by all means, do so.
 We are all about self-care at TWJ.

 We have a long list of all of our favorite natural bath and body products here on our healthy product review site (just scroll down once you get there).